badboy/fnordig.de/_posts/2020-10-06-fog-progress-report.md

 the Project Firefox on Glean (FOG) is finally getting into a stage where we can actually use and test it.
 It's not ready for prime time yet, but FOG is enabled in Firefox Nightly already.

-Over the past 4 weeks I'v been on and off working on building out our support for a C++ and a JavaScript API.
+Over the past 4 weeks I've been on and off working on building out our support for a C++ and a JavaScript API.
 Soon Firefox engineers will be able to instrument their code using Glean.
 In C++ this will look like: